-Seahawks set dates and times for 2020 preason schedule, will open Aug.
+Seahawks set dates and times for 2020 preseason schedule, will open Aug.
 13 against Raiders

 Seattle will then return home for its third preseason game on Aug.
 27 against the Los Angeles Chargers in the game that is generally viewed as the dress rehearsal for the regular season at 7 p.m.

-Seattle will then close out the preseason on Sept.
+Seattle will close out the preseason on Sept.
 3 at Minnesota against the Vikings at 5 p.m.

 It will be the first time since 2005 that Seattle will not end the preseason against the Raiders.